Osiris-Team/A/README.md

  - `any` is the generic type, which can be any of the types from above or any object.

-Variables can have additional/optional attributes which get added after the type name example: `int locked a = 10`
+Variables can have additional/optional attributes which get added after the type name example: `int public final a = 10`
+ - `public` makes the variable accessible from other files.
- - `locked` makes the variable unchangeable after first value assignment.
+ - `final` makes the variable unchangeable after first value assignment.
  - `[<size>]` creates an array of the current type, of the specified size (integer type).
  - `!null` this variable is not allowed to be null.

 ### Scopes
 A scope is code within brackets `{}`.
-It makes the variables within it inaccessible from outside.
+Variables within a scope are not accessible from outside:
 ```A
 int a = 3
 {